Is dropshipping a legal business model? Can you dropship from AliExpress using Shopify legally? The consesus is...

-What new dropshippers often do, when they first start selling on Amazon or eBay is to purchase items from big retailers, such as Walmart and then placing them on Amazon/eBay for a significant mark-up.
-It’s basic knowledge that retail prices are different to wholesale prices, therefore buying from big retailers and then re-selling those same items again on eBay/Amazon constitutes a double mark-up and constitutes a noticeable price inflation.
+What new AliExpress dropshipping businesses often do, when they first start selling on Amazon or eBay is to purchase ite from big retailers, such as Walmart and then placing them on Amazon/eBay for a significant mark-up.
+It’s basic knowledge that retail prices are different to wholesale prices, therefore buying from big retailers and then re-selling those same products again on eBay/Amazon constitutes a double mark-up and constitutes a noticeable price inflation.

-Understandably, such practices are undesirable and put your seller account at risk.
-Moreover, because of the final price being too high, this deters most customers from buying anyway, so no matter how you look at it, it’s simply not worth it.
-Dropshippers have an ethical obligation to both the consumers and ecommerce platforms to source their items from wholesalers, at a wholesale price.
+Understandably, such practices are undesirable and put your seller account at risk, which is a problem if you're Shopify dropshipping.
+Moreover, because of the final price being too high, this deters most new customers from buying anyway, so no matter how you look at it, it’s simply not worth it.
+Dropshipping businesses have an ethical obligation to both the consumers and ecommerce platforms to source their products from wholesalers, at a wholesale price.

 Using the big online marketplaces alleviates one of the biggest headache’s when it comes to running your own ecommerce store: Marketing.
 Beginners can spend hundreds if not thousands of dollars on Facebook ads and Google ads before they make their first sale.
 Using places like eBay and Amazon solves that problem to a large extent (although you still have to compete with the big brands).
 If you’re planning to use those marketplaces, it’s only fair that you abide by their rules.